 The static outbound IPs for every environment are:

 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11

 If you need to use a CIDR (Classless Inter-Domain Routing) Range for the IPs:

-For projects on a Starter plan, you are able to see the current dynamic outbound IP addresses.
-The IP adresses shown for starter projects are dynamic and are likely to change at some point due to either Azure or Umbraco optimizing hosting resources.
+For projects on a Starter plan, you can see the current dynamic outbound IP addresses.
+The IP addresses shown for starter projects are dynamic and are likely to change at some point due to either Azure or Umbraco optimizing hosting resources.